logo-group/tedam-face/README.md

 **DoubleClick:** In snapshot file contains a list of double clickable components and selected which component the user will double click.<br>
 **Wait:** Provides to wait otomation according to entered parameter.<br>

-## Creation of test sets
+## Creation of Test Sets

 The user can combine test scenarios with TestSet in small meaningful groups.<br>
 For example, when ordering, first of all, the product to be ordered may need to be create with automation in the system.<br>
 In this case, it can be ensured that the product creation and ordering scenarios can be combined in a testset for successive operation.<br>

 ## Creation of Job
-Job is the component where the test sets are classified and the clients to which they will run added When a job is created; it need following components: Test Sets which will be executed, Agents which run jobs , Environment which job runs on it
+Job is the component where the test sets are classified and the clients to which they will run added.
+When a job is created; it need following components: Test Sets which will be executed, [Agents](https://github.com/logobs/tedam-agent) which run jobs, [Environment](https://github.com/logobs/tedam/wiki/Environments) which job runs on it

 ## Job Manager
 It is the screen where the active jobs can be started and stopped.
 Whether jobs run or not are monitored currently.